informalsystems/vdd/lightclient/verification.md

 ```
 -  Implementation remark
    - Used to communicate with a full node _n_ at address _addr_ via RPCs `Commit` and `Validators`
+   - The only function that makes external calls!
 - Expected precondition
   - true
 - Expected postcondition: